The Last Dance (EP): Release

 The EP was the band's second release on Rough Trade Records and was released on 18 November 1993 in the UK alone on CD and LP.
 A white label twelve-inch single of "The Last Dance" and "The Long Dance" was also distributed by the label to promote the EP.
-The Last Dance, along with the band's other EPs, was not a commercial success, was soon taken out of print following its release.
+The Last Dance, along with the band's other EPs, was not a commercial success and was soon taken out of print following its release.
 According to Matthew Olmos of The 405, for many years afterwards, "most modern fans have been passing around increasingly shitty mp3s sourced from a single bootleg CD-R rip of the original vinyl releases [of the EPs]."
 Music critic Ned Raggett used to personally burn people copies of a compilation CD of the EPs for people requesting them, effectively creating a bootleg.
 Niany Hong of PopMatters said that "it's unknown how many people were influenced by this bootleg record."
-However, a remastered compilation of the band's five sample-based EPs, including The Last Dance, was released as the critically acclaimed The 5 EPs released as a CD, 2xLP and digital download on 14 November 2011, marking the first time the songs from the EP had been in print in some twenty years.
+However, a remastered compilation of the band's five sample-based EPs, including The Last Dance, was released as the critically acclaimed The 5 EPs released as a CD, 2xLP and digital download on November 14th, 2011 marking the first time the songs from the EP had been in print in some twenty years.